The Veronese square of the dendriform operad: Main Theorem

 \end{theorem}

 \begin{proof} We give a proof based on computational linear algebra, using the computer algebra system Maple.
-All of our calculations were done over the field $\mathbb{Q}$ of rational numbers, except that lattice basis reduction is done over $\mathbb{Z}$.
+All of our calculations were done over the field $\mathbb{Q}$ of rational numbers, except that lattice basis reduction is done over the ring $\mathbb{Z}$ of integers.

 We write $O$ for the zero matrix and $I$ for the identity matrix.
 We construct the $1251 \times 1839$ block matrix